aphp/ci-workflows/README.md

 ## How to use
 Inside the [workflows directory](./.github/workflows/), you'll find examples for each workflows, with the corresponding README :
-- In the [containers subdir](./.github/workflows/containers/), for a CI allowing you to lint, scan and publish your containers
+- The [Container CI Workflow](./.github/workflows/README-CONTAINERS.md/), for a CI allowing you to lint, scan and publish your containers
-- In the [helmcharts subdir](./.github/workflows/helmcharts/), for a CI allowing you to lint, scan and publish your Helm Charts
+- In the [Helm Chart CI Workflow](./.github/workflows/README-HELMCHARTS.md), for a CI allowing you to lint, scan and publish your Helm Charts